 Przybyl said at that moment she had no clue how difficult her road to recovery would be.
 Her blood pressure numbers were high one moment and low the next, and she was too weak to see her son in the NICU.
 It took her three days to become strong enough to hold him.

 “It was so hard.
 I cry every time I think about it,” she said.
 “That moment I finally felt his skin on mine, I will never forget.”

-Przybyl credits the Peek-A-Boo NICU cameras, a gift to the hospital, for helping her get through the first few days before she could meet her son.
+Przybyl credits the NICU cameras, a gift to the hospital, for helping her get through the first few days before she could meet her son.
 These cameras allow anyone with a patient-specific password to log into a secure website to view their newest family member.